 Protecting Our Right to Vote in 2024

 The Public Interest Law Center knows how much is at stake in every election.
 We’ve spent years fighting to ensure that every vote counts, and that every community is represented fairly.
 As the 2024 election approaches, democracy faces new challenges, and safeguarding the right to vote is more critical than ever.
-We currently have three key lawsuits underway, challenging barriers to mail-in and provisional voting at both county and state levels in Pennsylvania.
+We currently have multiple key lawsuits underway, challenging barriers to mail-in and provisional voting at both county and state levels in Pennsylvania.
 These efforts are essential to protect the fundamental right to vote this November and beyond.

 Fast-Tracked Cases for Election Integrity